funkybooboo/university/notes/chapter1.md

         - Used in high performance computing, high availability, or when needing high fault tolerance.

 ### Operating System Operations (1.4)
+- Bootstrapping
+    - When a computer gets turned on this is the starting point, it has to know what to run first.
+    - Stored in EPROM or Erasable Programmable Read Only Memory
+    - Initializes hardware devices Loads the OS into memory and starts it up.
+- Multiprogramming
+    - CPU is much faster than any single device or user so it can't be kept busy at all times without some sort of multiprogramming.
+    - The jobs get organized into Proccess so the CPU can jump between jobs to keep busy
+    - Process
+        - A program in execution
+        - Not necessarily on the CPU, but can be put on
+    - Job scheduling determines what process when
+- Multitasking (Time Sharing)
+    - Extension of multiprogramming
+    - Quickly switch between jobs so user can interact with each jobs
+    - Keyboard input is slow in computer speed, so CPU can jump between jobs but give the user an appearance of instantaneous reaction.
+- Dual-mode and multi-mode Operations
+    - Allows an OS to protect itself and other system components
+    - Two modes
+        - User Modes
+            - Some instructions cannot be executed
+            - Used when user processes are run
+        - Kernel Modes
+            - All instructions can be executed
+            - Used when OS processes are run
+    - Overhead
+        - When an OS system call is made, and interrupt is generated that casuses the CPU to switch to kernel mode, which allows the OS to execute the system call.
+Once complete the CPU returns to user mode.
+        - Switching modes costs thousands (1000's) of clock cycles

+    - CPU Timer
+        - Countdown timer that generates an interrupt when expired
+        - Allows OS to schedule another processes
+        - A single process cannot dominate the system
+        - Called time quantum when talking about scheduling
+        - Makes for preemptive scheduling

+### Resource Management (1.5)
+    - OS manages all computing Resources
+    - Process Management
+        - Process Needs: CPU, Memory, I/O, Files, etc.
+    - In a multi-CPU system process can be run at the same time (parrallelism)
+    - OS responsibilities
+        - Create and delete processes
+        - Scheduling and resuming processes
+        - Suspend and resuming processes
+        - Provide process synchronization mechanisms
+        - Provide process communication mechanisms
+    - File System Management
+        - Provide a logical view of data storage
+        - Responsibilities
+            - Mounting and unmounting
+            - Free space Management
+            - storage allocation
+            - Disk scheduling
+            - Partitioning
+            - Protection
+    - Cache Management
+        - Cached data is data that is temporarily stored in a type of memeory for faster access
+        - The OS must dtermine what data to cache and track what is cached
+        - Magnetic disk -> Main Memory -> Cache -> Hardware Register
+    - I/O Subsystem Management
+        - Hides peculiarities of specific hardware devices from the user
+        - Memory Management
+            - Buffering
+            - Caching
+            - Spooling (I/O buffering mixed with other job execution)
+        - Drivers for specific hardware devices

 ### Protection and Security (1.6)
+    - Protection
+        - Any mechanism for controlling access to processes or user to OS defined resources (memory, storage, etc)
+    - Security
+        - Defense of the system against internal and external attacks
+    - Security  Triad
+        - Confidentiality
+            - Keeping data private
+        - Integrity
+            - Ensuring data is correct, authentic, and reliable
+            - Data is trustworty
+        - Availability
+            - Data is accessible to authorized users at all authorized times.

 ### Computing Environments (1.10)